u17g/sleekid/README.md

 - Human-readable prefix
 - More compact than UUID while maintaining collision resistance
   - when random digits length is 8, total length is near 16 bytes
-  - shorter than or equals to UUID, the same collision resistance with UUID.
+  - shorter than UUID
+- Timestamp
+  - Sortable
   - B-tree optimized with built-in timestamps
+  - Extract timestamp from id
 - Built-in checksum verification
-  - Detects errors with a probability of 99.97%
+  - Detects errors with a probability of 99.97% with 2 checksum length.
 - Cryptographically random
 - URL friendly with base62 encoding
 - Fully configurable